-- 2,000 or more Medicaid days using the average of the 2005, 2006, and 2007 audited DSH data available as of March 1, 2014.
-In the event the Agency does not have the prescribed three years of audited DSH data for a hospital, the Agency shall use the average of the audited DSH data for 2005, 2006, and 2007 that are available.
+- Rural LIP distributions are provided to providers who qualify for Rural Disproportionate Share Hospital (DSH) / Rural Financial Assistance Program (RFAP) payments.
+The distributions are made in proportion to their Rural DSH/FAP payments. - Trauma LIP distributions are provided to designated or provisional trauma centers divided into three categories, Level I trauma center, Level II or pediatric trauma center, or Level III and pediatric trauma center.
+The distributions are divided equally to the provider within the individual categories. - Safety-Net LIP distributions are based on various specific legislative issues or hold harmless payments from previous DSH programs no longer funded. - Specialty Pediatric LIP distributions are made to the specialty pediatric hospitals with 2,000 or more Medicaid days using the average of the 2007, 2008, and 2009 audited DSH data available as of March 1, 2015.
+In the event the Agency does not have the prescribed three years of audited DSH data for a hospital, the Agency shall use the average of the audited DSH data that are available.
 The payments are equally distributed. - Quality Measures are based on the Special Terms and Conditions (STCs) as updated by the Centers for Medicare and Medicaid Services (CMS) in accordance with the extension of the CMS 1115 Waiver.
 Of the total, \$400,000 is provided for the specialty children's hospitals to be distributed based on an allocation methodology incorporating quality measures that shall be developed by the Agency for the specialty children's hospitals. \$7,300,000 shall be allocated using the core measures as determined by CMS.
 The remaining \$7,300,000 shall be distributed equally using the following six outcome measures: